All Are Welcome

 Unless you are the parent of a child with a disability or a special education teacher you may not feel you are knowledgeable enough to work with children who have disabilities.
 It is helpful to have a basic understanding of the various types of disabilities that children in your atria may have.

-There are several sources you can turn to for this information including a Parish Resource Guide for Welcoming Children with Disabilities, “Recognizing The Gift,” that has just been published by the Catechetical Office of the Archdiocese of New York, Linda Sgammato and Sr. Anne Ryan, PBVM, co-authors.
-This publication is now available in our online store.
+There are several sources you can turn to for this information including a Parish Resource Guide for Welcoming Children with Disabilities, “Recognizing The Gift,” that has been published by the Catechetical Office of the Archdiocese of New York, Linda Sgammato and Sr. Anne Ryan, PBVM, co-authors.

 Helpful Links for those Working with Children with Disabilities: